aephidayatuloh/aephidayatuloh/README.md

 ## 🧠 About Me

-I'm a data scientist wanna be with over 6 years of experience working in the food & beverage manufacturing industry.
+I'm a data scientist wanna be with over 6 years of experience working in the data analytics consultant industry for bank, telco, retail, and government.
 Currently leading AI initiatives at **Starcore**, I'm passionate about building **AI products** (especially RAG-based systems) and delivering practical insights from data.

 I’m also an educator, actively sharing knowledge about **R, Python, SQL, and Machine Learning**, and writing books and materials to help others grow in the data science field.

 - 🌱 I’m currently writing several books using R, RStudio and bookdown or quarto package.
-  * Pengantar Pemrograman R dan RStudio untuk Statistika dan Data Science (<https://bookdown.org/aepstk/intror>)
+  * Pengantar Pemrograman R untuk Statistika dan Data Science (<https://bookdown.org/aepstk/intror>)
   * Statistika dan Sains Data dalam Bisnis (<https://bookdown.org/aepstk/analisisdatabisnis>)
   * Visualisasi Data yang Efektif (<https://bookdown.org/aepstk/visualisasiefektif/>)
   * Tidy Learning